gowlg/lab-custom-terraform-provider/README.md

 ### Step Two: Build the Docker image for the lab
 `docker build -t terraform-provider-lab .`

-### Step Three: Run the container mounting the repository directory
+### Step Three: Run the container mounting the repository directory and mapping port 3000 to port 3000 of the container
-`docker run -it -v $PWD:/go/src/github.com/gowlg/lab-custom-terraform-provider -w /go/src/github.com/alexanderrmcneill/lab-custom-terraform-provider -p 3000:3000 terraform-provider-lab bash`
+`docker run -it -v $PWD:/go/src/github.com/gowlg/lab-custom-terraform-provider -w /go/src/github.com/gowlg/lab-custom-terraform-provider -p 3000:3000 terraform-provider-lab bash`

 You will now have a bash session inside the lab's docker container.